gatsbyjs/gatsby/docs/blog/2018-09-25-announcing-graphql-stitching-support/index.md

 # Conclusions

 `gatsby-source-graphql` is part of [Gatsby's 2.0 release](/blog/2018-09-17-gatsby-v2/).
 Try it out now!
-[Check out the docs](/docs/third-party-graphql) or [a sample project using Github's GraphQL API](https://github.com/freiksenet/gatsby-github-displayer).
+[Check out the docs](/docs/third-party-graphql) or [a sample project using GitHub's GraphQL API](https://github.com/freiksenet/gatsby-github-displayer).